abdifatah10101/Raffle-Prize-Picker/README.md

 # Raffle Prize Picker

-This project collects five participant names from the user and stores them in a list.
-After all names are entered, the program uses `random.sample()` to randomly select three unique winners from the list.
-Each selected winner is printed in the order chosen, and the third winner is clearly marked as the Grand Prize winner.
-This script practices user input, loops, list handling, and random selection without repeats.
+This program collects five participant names and three prize names from the user.
+The last prize entered is treated as the Grand Prize.
+After collecting all inputs, the script uses `random.sample()` to randomly select three unique winners.
+Each winner is matched to a prize in the same order the prizes were entered.
+The first two winners receive regular prizes, and the third randomly selected winner receives the Grand Prize.
+This project practices loops, user input, list handling, and random selection without repeats.

 ---

 ## How It Works
-1. The program asks the user to enter five names.
+1. The program asks the user to enter five participant names, each stored in a list.
-2. Each name is added to a list as it is entered.
+2. The user then enters three prize names, with the final prize being the Grand Prize.
-3. Once all five names are collected, `random.sample()` selects three different winners at random.
+3. The program randomly selects three different winners from the participant list.
-4. The winners are printed in order.
+4. Winners are paired with prizes in order:
+   - Winner 1 → Prize 1
+   - Winner 2 → Prize 2
+   - Winner 3 → Grand Prize
-5. The third winner is announced as the Grand Prize winner.
+5. The results are printed, clearly marking the Grand Prize winner.

 ---
 ## Skills Practiced